kaixinrongzi/SaintGeorgeClassify/reports/report.md

 The negative (non-Saint George) images are highly diversified.
 They include a wide variety of subjects, such as portraits of people, everyday objects, animals, and more abstract or unrelated scenes.
 This diversity introduces variability that can challenge the model’s ability to distinguish Saint George images based solely on content.
 Similarly, the Saint George images themselves exhibit substantial diversity.
 They encompass sculptures, painted portraits, images of currency with George’s portrait, and other artistic representations.
 This intra-class variability underscores the importance of robust feature extraction to accurately identify Saint George across different styles and formats.

 ## Approach
-In this project, we employed three state-of-the-art `models—ResNet`, `EfficientNet`, and `Vision Transformer` (ViT)—to perform binary classification of Saint George images. `ResNet` was selected for its deep residual learning capabilities, allowing effective extraction of local, fine-grained features. `EfficientNet` was chosen for its optimized balance of accuracy and efficiency, making it suitable for non-complext tasks such as binary classification.
-Vision Transformer (ViT), leveraging self-attention mechanisms, was included to explore the benefits of global context modeling for complex visual patterns.
+In this project, we employed three state-of-the-art `models—ResNet`, `EfficientNet`, and `VisionTransformer(ViT)` —to perform binary classification of Saint George images. `ResNet` was selected for its deep residual learning capabilities, allowing effective extraction of local, fine-grained features. `EfficientNet` was chosen for its optimized balance of accuracy and efficiency, making it suitable for non-complext tasks such as binary classification. `ViT`, leveraging self-attention mechanisms, was included to explore the benefits of global context modeling for complex visual patterns.

 The models were pretrained on ImageNet, facilitating transfer learning and reducing training time, with fine-tuning performed on the task-specific dataset.
 The choice of these architectures provides a diverse set of feature extraction strategies—local, efficient, and global—allowing comprehensive evaluation and comparison to determine the most effective approach for the classification of Saint George images.